European Works Councils

 Directive 94/45/EC is the legal basis for EWCs.
 It applies to transnational undertakings and groups of undertakings employing more than 1000 employees in the European Economic Area (EEA), and at least 150 of them in 2 member states.

 In 2009, a recast EWC directive was adopted (2009/38/EC).
 Although it contains some important changes as to the definitions of information, consultation and transnational issues, it is still far from being complete.
-The proper European Commission’s evaluation of the Recast Directive identified multiple problems with the functioning of EWCs, but this hasn’t been translated into a willingness to improve legislation.
+The proper European Commission’s evaluation of the Recast Directive identified multiple problems with the functioning of EWCs, but yet no new or revised Directive has been approved.
 Some of the weaknesses of the recast directive are:

 • Employers can easily stall or completely block the establishment of an EWC.